OpherV/evolb/README.md

 Evolb was designed and developed by [Opher Vishnia](http:///www.opherv.com) and [Adi Klagesbrun](http://www.dvarimshe.com/).

-Evolution is a complicated concept that's very hard to grasp for some, especially because it's a complicated process that occurs over such a long time span.
+Evolution is a complicated concept that's very hard to grasp for some, especially because it's a complex process that occurs over such a long time span.
 Evolb attempts to incorporate these four pillars of evolution theory into its gameplay

 **Variation:** All life forms vary genetically within a population.